What are your chances of acceptance?

 What’s Covered:

+At many high schools, AP courses are the most advanced ones offered, which means they’re the best way of demonstrating your course rigor.
 But how many APs do you actually need to take?
-Let’s take a look at the factors that affect your curriculum.
+Let’s take a look at the factors that will affect your AP schedule.

 1) Your dream schools

-You often won’t be able to take a majority of AP classes until you’ve fulfilled certain prerequisites.
+Most AP classes have certain prerequisites.
 For example, you won’t be able to enroll in AP Calculus (AB or BC) until you have a solid foundation in algebra, geometry, and precalculus.
 AP foreign language courses also require several years of study in your chosen language.
-This will affect which and how many AP courses you can pursue.
+The prerequisites you’ve fulfilled will affect which and how many AP courses you can pursue.

 Freshmen: 0-2